AnnuNain/Eth-avax_mod3/README.md

 # CustomERC20Token
-This project involves creating and deploying an ERC20 token smart contract using the Remix IDE.
-The contract includes functions to mint, burn, and transfer tokens, each with specific permissions and conditions.
+CustomERC20Token - A simple and customizable ERC20-like token smart contract.

 ## Description
-The CustomERC20Token contract allows users to interact with a custom ERC20 token.
-The contract owner can mint new tokens, while any user can burn or transfer tokens.
-The contract also imposes a cap on the total supply, ensuring that the maximum supply does not exceed 1 million tokens.
+CustomERC20Token (MCT) is a custom ERC20 token that implements essential functionalities like minting, burning, and transferring tokens.
+The contract allows the owner to mint new tokens, up to a maximum supply of 1 million tokens, and lets any user burn their own tokens or transfer tokens to other addresses.
+This contract follows standard security practices, ensuring that only the owner can mint tokens while maintaining flexibility for users to manage their own token balances.

-This contract has been tested and deployed using the Remix IDE, and the functionalities are explained in a Loom video.

 ## Getting Started
-### Executing the Program
+### Installing
 To compile and deploy the contract using Remix IDE:
-1. Open Remix in your browser at remix.ethereum.org.
+1. Open Remix IDE in your browser: Remix.
-2. Create a new file and copy the contract code below into it.
+2. Create a new file named CustomERC20Token.sol and paste the contract code.
-3. Press CTRL + S to save the contract.
-4. To compile, press CTRL + SHIFT + P, then select Solidity: Compile Contract.
-5. Once compiled, deploy the contract to your chosen Ethereum network through Remix.
+3. Compile the contract using the Solidity Compiler plugin in Remix.
+### Modifications
+_You can modify the contract in Remix by changing parameters like name, symbol, or maxSupply.
+_Ensure you adjust the environment and account settings in Remix for contract deployment.

 ## Smart Contract Code

 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.18;

 contract CustomERC20Token {
     string public name = "MyCustomToken";
     string public symbol = "MCT";
     uint8 public decimals = 18;